+A Resource may not offer both RRSUF and RRSFF for the same hour of the Operating Day.

+A Load Resource that is not a Controllable Load Resource, may simultaneously offer RRS and Non-Spin in a DAM or SASM and be awarded RRS and Non-Spin for the same Operating Hour but will not be allowed to provide RRS and Non-Spin on the same Load Resource simultaneously in Real-Time.

 A QSE may submit an AS Offer starting fourteen days before the Operating Day specified in the offer, upon which it will be subject to a validation process as described in the Validation section.
 AS Offers have a multi-hour indicator which determines whether the offer is split up into multiple individual hour-long offers or not.
 When the multi-hour indicator is set to ‘false,’ each hour is treated as a separate offer and therefore each hour may be awarded at different quantities.
 When the multi-hour indicator is set to ‘true,’ all hours of the offer are awarded at the same quantity.
 Multi-hour blocks must contain contiguous hours.

 If a valid AS Offer had been previously submitted for the same Resource for the same time period, the new valid offer will overwrite the old offer for the hours specified in the new offer.
 However, if the existing AS Offer(s) were part of a multi-hour block, the first and last hours specified by the new AS Offer must match the first and last hours of the existing offer exactly, or else the new offer will be rejected.
 If different multi-hour blocks are desired, the existing multi-hour block must first be cancelled for the appropriate hours before submitting the new offer.